Here’s something I’ve been mulling over the past few weeks.

 How might we adapt our tools (or build new ones) to enable a more creative process?

-Originally published in the DOBT blog.
+Originally written for the DOBT blog.